 Apparently Hell has waterfalls.

-It is much easier if you have a car, but it’s also doable with public transport, it just requires a bit of walking.
+Getting there: It is much easier if you have a car, but it’s also doable with public transport, it just requires a bit of walking.
 If you do have a car, take the road from Ljubljana towards Brezovica and Vrhnika, then turn left for Borovnica once you reach Vrhnika.
-The signs for Pekel start to show up in Borovnica and you can park at the Pekel Inn, which can also be found via Google maps here.
+The signs for Pekel start to show up in Borovnica and you can park at the Pekel Inn, which can be found via Google maps here.

 Buy me coffee and support my blog

 Everyone knows engineers and bloggers are fuelled by coffee.
 Since I'm both, I need double the amount!
 Also, I don't use ads, so I'm super grateful for your support.
 Thank you!